bradsec/ovpnmanager/README.md

 recipient using Gmail SMTP.
 Best for small backups like system configuration files.

-Testing with Python 3.7.3 on Raspberry Pi 3 running Raspbian Buster.
+Tested with Python 3.7.3 on Raspberry Pi 3 running Raspbian Buster.

 Prerequisites:
 1. Requires a Gmail account with less secure app access enabled.